williamtroup/Heat.js/README_NUGET.md

 - Color ranges support different colors per view.

+## Where can I find the documentation?

+All the documentation can be found [here](https://www.william-troup.com/heat-js/documentation/index.html).

 ## What browsers are supported?

 All modern browsers (such as Google Chrome, FireFox, and Opera) are fully supported.